zoidy/puq/README.rst

 - Ability to conduct sensitivity analysis using the Morris method (requires `my version <https://github.com/zoidy/SALib>`_  of the SALib library)
+- Ability to pass parameters to the test program by file instead of passing them all on the command line
+- Ability to exactly specify the values to be used when conducting an analysis, instead of having puq sample the PDF.
+This is useful in cases when the samples of the parameter are generated externally.
 - Ability to conduct a dry run (all steps of the run are shown, including the command lines to be executed, except the actual model is not run.)
 In order to have a complete output file, a dummy output value is used.